NORTHERN PERU TOUR: DETAILED ITINERARY

 Either here or in nearby clearings we will likely see a variety of more widespread species that include Speckled Chachalaca, Black Caracara, White Hawk, Bat Falcon, Ruddy and Blue Ground-Doves, Grey-fronted Dove, Cobalt-winged Parakeet, Neotropical Palm-Swift, Glittering-throated Emerald, Reddish Hermit, Grey-breasted Sabrewing, Fork-tailed Woodnymph, Blue-crowned Trogon, Broad-billed Motmot, Gilded Barbet, Chestnut-eared Aracari, Lafresnaye’s Piculet, Plain-winged Antshrike, Stripe-chested Antwren, White-browed Antbird, Sooty-headed Tyrannulet, Stripe-necked and White-eyed Tody-Tyrants, Short-tailed Pygmy-Tyrant, Fiery-capped Manakin, Yellow-green Vireo and Masked, Black-goggled, Black-faced and Yellow-crested Tanagers.

-Northern Peru: Day 17 Departing from Bellavista, we head up to the remote settlement of Flor de Café, situated at 1400m in the foothills, which may take us much of the day to reach, depending on the state of the road.
+Northern Peru: Day 17 Departing from Bellavista, we head up to the remote settlement of Flor de Café, situated at 1400m in the foothills of the Cordillera Azul, which may take us much of the day to reach, depending on the state of the road.
 We will stay here for two nights in a very basic ‘guesthouse’.

 We shall be exploring the tracks and trails recently cut through the forests here and if we find fruiting trees we may see Jet and Blue-rumped Manakins (the form here being leucopygia and often considered a separate species: the Milky-rumped Manakin), Scaled, Fiery-throated and Scarlet-breasted Fruiteaters or even the very rare Andean Laniisoma, which has been recorded here on occasion.